In 2022, the Centers for Disease Control and Prevention (CDC) recorded its second-highest number of gun-related deaths.

 A Year in Review:

-2021 Gun Deaths in the U.S.
+2022 Gun Deaths in the U.S.

 Consider these alarming statistics from the Center’s report:

-• More than half of all Black teens — 51% — ages 15 to 19 who died in 2021 were killed by a gun.
+• Black youth face disproportionately high rates of gun violence — over half (55%) of all Black teens ages 15–17 who died in 2022 were killed by a gun.

 It is very important to keep in mind that each of these data points mentioned is a person whose life was lost to gun violence and whose families, friends and communities have been impacted.
 The above statistics can only reveal in part the depth of the burden of gun violence, a completely preventable public health risk that affects Americans from all walks of life.
 By measuring the scope of the crisis and informing ourselves about its impact on individuals and communities, we can better determine solutions that work to decrease gun violence and ultimately eliminate gun violence as a public health threat.
-Read the full report.

 Scroll to Top